TorchUQ/torchuq/docs/tutorials/1_a_representation/1_a_representation.rst

 cons.
 Depending on the different requirements during training/deployment, we might even want to convert between different representations.
-For example, we might initially start from an ensemble prediction (i.e. a set of predictions) (possibly because we trained multiple prediction models), then convert it into a cumulative density function prediction or a point prediction (which are more interpretable and easier to work with).
+For example, we might initially start from an ensemble prediction (i.e. a set of predictions) possibly because we trained multiple prediction models, then convert it into a cumulative density function prediction or a point prediction (which are more interpretable and easier to work with).
 Conversion is one of the main features of torchuq, and we will come back to this topic in a later tutorial.